Skip to main content

 Rajmonda Zajmi, a renowned eco-educator and artist from Albania, has been using upcycled fashion as a medium of environmental storytelling since 2013.
 Her work is driven by the belief that art and sustainability are inseparable.
 Through her long-standing initiative Eco Fashion Show Albania™, she has turned waste into wonder, one garment at a time.

-On July 10, as part of the EXIT Festival 2025 opening programme, Zajmi will present a series of wearable artworks constructed from discarded materials—plastic cups, Nespresso capsules, banners, straws, even Kinder egg packaging—each carrying a message about overconsumption, pollution, and the possibility of transformation.
-The live runway show, involving 10–12 local models, will take festival goers on a visual and emotional journey through the environmental consequences of waste and the creative power of reuse.
+On July 10, as part of the EXIT Festival 2025 opening programme, Zajmi presented a series of wearable artworks constructed from discarded materials—plastic cups, Nespresso capsules, banners, straws, even Kinder egg packaging—each carrying a message about overconsumption, pollution, and the possibility of transformation.
+The live runway show, involving 10–12 local models, took festival goers on a visual and emotional journey through the environmental consequences of waste and the creative power of reuse.

 As she writes in her artist statement: